mdylan2/cannarec/README.md

 ## Description
 This repository contains the Python code for a cannabis recommendation application that allows users to find new strains of cannabis based on current strains they like or flavor/physiological preferences.

 The fully functional website can be found at [www.cannarec.herokuapp.com](https://cannarec.herokuapp.com).
+I'm not much of a UI/UX person, please ignore any issues with the layout.

 I presented this app as my final project for a coding bootcamp I attended.
 The slide deck for my presentation has been included in the repository.